SillyTavern/SillyTavern-Docs/Usage/st-script.md

+---
+icon: file-symlink
+---

 # STscript Language Reference

 ## What is STscript?

-It's a simple yet powerful scripting language that allows to expand the functionality of SillyTavern without serious coding, allowing you to:
+It's a simple yet powerful scripting language that allows you to expand the functionality of SillyTavern without serious coding, allowing you to:

 - Create mini-games or speed run challenges
 - Build AI-powered chat insights
 - Unleash your creativity and share with others

-STscript is built using the slash commands engine, utilizing command batching, data piping, macros and variables.
+STscript is built using the slash commands engine, utilizing command batching, data piping, macros, and variables.
 These concepts are going to be described in the following document.

 ## Hello, World!